Particular/docs.particular.net/samples/endpoint-configuration/sample.md

 ## Code walk-through

-This samples walks through the most common choices required when creating a first endpoint.
+This sample walks through the most common choices required when creating a first endpoint.
 It will also show the configuration APIs needed to implement those choices.

 ## Hosting

 This sample uses a dual runnable console and Windows Service for hosting.
 More details on this approach can be seen in [Windows Service Hosting](/nservicebus/hosting/windows-service.md), there is also [a more detailed sample](/samples/hosting/windows-service/) of this approach.
-See also [Hosting choice](/nservicebus/hosting).
+See also [Hosting options](/nservicebus/hosting).

 ## Configure an [Recoverability](/nservicebus/recoverability/)